 Cork is one of the wonders of nature, which is now gaining in popularity due to its unique properties.
 Sustainable cork harvesting has been common practice in the Mediterranean Sea region for 3000 years.
 The bark of a cork tree is renewed every 9 years and the tree regenerates its layer 12 or 13 times in 150 years.
 When the dead bark is harvested, the tree is not cut down or weakened in any way, so it is a completely natural and environmentally friendly process.
 The collected layers of cork oak bark are cut into strips.
 The thicker ones are used to produce bottle corks, the rest are granulated and pressed into blocks which are used in composite products.

-PlyCork - the cork agglomerate distributed by TC3 is a crushed, glued and subsequently pressed outer layer of cork oak bark.
-PlyCork has excellent insulating properties even at elevated temperaturesdue to its unique cellular cork structure.
+The cork agglomerate distributed by TC3 is a crushed, glued and subsequently pressed outer layer of cork oak bark.
+This cork has excellent insulating properties even at elevated temperaturesdue to its unique cellular cork structure.
 In one cubic centimetre of cork there are forty million closed and air-filled cells which determine the low specific gravity.
 The flexible cell walls can withstand many compression cycles without losing their properties.
 The cell network acts as a shock absorber.
 It allows to reduce structure-borne noise and return to its original shape even after compression of more than 80%.
 Moreover, thanks to its closed cell structure, the cork is characterized by excellent tightness, resistance to acids, oils and rotting processes and excellent damping.
-Another amazing feature of PlyCork is its fire resistance.
+Another amazing feature of this cork is its fire resistance.
 It has been used for decades in NASA space programs to protect the elements exposed to extreme temperature conditions.

-PlyCork easily combines with other materials during gluing.
+The cork agglomerate easily combines with other materials during gluing.
 The potential of this material is already widely used in various industries, from cork through wine bottle to Siemens Inspiro underground.
-The Cork is more and more frequently referred to as a natural alternative to synthetic materials which are very cumbersome to recycle.
+The cork is more and more frequently referred to as a natural alternative to synthetic materials which are very cumbersome to recycle.

 TC3 offers the newest solutions that will revolutionize the world